How we used Electrical Signal Analysis to Reverse Engineer the various processes happening inside a smartphone?

 Timing Diagram from the MSO

-The timing diagram from the oscilloscope provided the piece of evidence that the fingerprint sensor is first activated, and then at a later stage, the data communication from the fingerprint sensor takes place.
-The various timing diagrams taken at different testing scenarios showed the same sequence.
-This further strengthened the case.
+We then collated all the test cases to study how the phone was working internally.
+For example, if we look at the timing diagram from the oscilloscope, it provided the piece of evidence that the fingerprint sensor is first activated, and then at a later stage, the data communication from the fingerprint sensor takes place.
+The various test cases taken at different testing scenarios showed the same sequence.
+This helped us build the case.

-Further, RE doesn’t just involve screens of smartphones or OLED displays.
-These studies can also be performed on circuits to determine the flow of current, measurement, composition, etc. The whole idea is – if there is a product using your technology, you should try to find it out, and start new revenue streams from your patent portfolio.
+Further, Reverse Engineering doesn’t just involve testing the outer screens of smartphones.
+Some require teardown of the circuits to determine the flow of current, measurement, composition, etc. The whole idea is – if there is a product using your technology, you should try to find out the evidence, and start a new revenue stream from your business.

-Does your portfolio have patents that you feel are being infringed, but the past infringement search wasn’t successful?
-Rohit and I think that a RE based infringement search could unlock the monetization potential of those patents.
+Does your portfolio have patents that you feel are being infringed by other companies, but the past search wasn’t successful?
+Rohit and I think would be curious to look at your portfolio and share if there is an alternate way to identify evidence.
 If you want to discuss more, let’s hope on a no-obligation call.
 Let’s get connected.

 Authored By: Swapnajeet Nayak, Senior Research Analyst, Infringement and Rohit Sood, Manager, Infringement